microsoft/azure-spring-apps-training/README.md

 # Azure Spring Apps training

 You will find here a full workshop on Azure Spring Apps, including guides and demos.
+You can run this workshop with the monthly free grant from Azure Spring Apps.
+[Learn More](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/price-reduction-azure-spring-apps-does-more-costs-less/ba-p/3614058)

 This lab is based on a public workshop created by [Julien Dubois](https://twitter.com/juliendubois) and available for free to everyone, under the [MIT license](LICENSE.txt).